-The vast majority of hair follicles on the scalp are in the anagen phase, while only are in the telogen phase.
+The vast majority of hair follicles on the scalp are in the anagen phase, while only

-How long it takes for hair to grow back depends on the underlying cause of your hair loss.
+Again, how long it takes for hair to grow back depends on the underlying cause of your hair loss.

 Pattern hair loss